woweh/go-units/README.md

 ### Custom Units

-`go-units` comes with 260 unit names and symbols builtin; however, new units and conversions can be easily added:
+`go-units` comes with many unit names and symbols builtin; however, new units and conversions can be easily added:

 ```go
 // register custom unit names